-(1) Applicable percentage ownership is based on 222,644,089 shares of our common stock outstanding as of December 2, 2013.

-- (2) Assumes the sale of all shares being offered pursuant to this prospectus. - (3) The business address of Hanover Holdings I, LLC is c/o Magna Group, 5 Hanover Square, New York, New York 10004.
+- (1) Applicable percentage ownership is based on 232,937,563 shares of our common stock outstanding as of December 18, 2013, and assumes the conversion and exercise of all of our currently outstanding preferred stock and warrants into shares of our common stock. - (2) Assumes the sale of all shares being offered pursuant to this prospectus. - (3) The business address of Hanover Holdings I, LLC is c/o Magna Group, 5 Hanover Square, New York, New York 10004.
 Hanover's principal business is that of a private investment firm.
 We have been advised that Hanover is not a member of the Financial Industry Regulatory Authority, or FINRA, or an independent broker-dealer, and that neither Hanover nor any of its affiliates is an affiliate or an associated person of any FINRA member or independent broker-dealer.
 We have been further advised that Joshua Sason is the Chief Executive Officer of Hanover and owns all of the membership interests in Hanover, and that Mr. Sason has sole power to vote or to direct the vote and sole power to dispose or to direct the disposition of all securities owned directly by Hanover.